dotnet/roslyn/docs/features/patterns.md

 If an `else` clause is present, it is an error if the endpoint of its *embedded-statement* is reachable.

-Any pattern variables in the *pattern* are in scope throughout the enclosing block and are definitely assigned (only) after the execution of the *let-statement* completes.
+Any pattern variables in the *pattern* are in scope throughout the enclosing block.
+They are not definitely assigned before the `else` clause, and are definitely assigned after the *let-statement*.
 It is an error to use these variables before their point of definition.

 A *let-statement* is a *block-statement* and not an *embedded-statement* because its primary purpose is to introduce names into the enclosing scope.
 It therefore does not introduce a dangling-else ambiguity.